fvdm/nodejs-gtmetrix/README.md

 Error handling
 --------------

-The methods require a callback _function_ argument to process the results.
-This `callback` receives two arguments: `err` and `data`, as per industry standards.

-When an error occurs `err` is an instance of `Error` with additional properties.
+The callback functions get the standard `err` and `data` arguments.

 message          | description            | properties
 :----------------|:-----------------------|:----------------------------------